tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 3.md

 Lesson 3 complete code: [Github Repo](https://github.com/The-Boring-Team/nextjs-movies/tree/episode-3)

 #### Introduction

-Hi everyone and welcome to the third episode in this series.
+Hi everyone and welcome to the third lesson.
 Now that we have a basic understanding of routing in NextJS, let's explore other interesting topics.
 In this episode, I'm going to cover how to work with assets, how to modify the metadata of a page, and how to load external scripts.

 #### Assets
 ![Assets](https://pomodoroapi44ff78.blob.core.windows.net/obsidian-courses/Courses/NextJS/Episode3/2.png)